css4j/echosvg/README.md

 - The [Git version control system](https://git-scm.com/downloads) is required to obtain the sources.
 Any recent version should suffice.

-- Java version 11 to 21 (later versions may work but aren't tested by CI).
+- A Java compiler, version 11 to 21.
 You can install it from your favourite package manager or by downloading from [Adoptium](https://adoptium.net/).

 <br/>